 Only $99.00 away from free shipping!

-5 Foods to Eat on the Leaky Gut Diet Plan and 5 Foods to Avoid
+10 Foods to Eat on the Leaky Gut Diet Plan (and 5 Foods to Avoid)

 The truth is that while it’s not a diagnosis taught in medical school, Leaky Gut is a very real condition that has been associated with everything from diabetes to obesity to Celiac disease.
 It refers to a hyper-permeability of the intestinal tract, which allows food and other toxins to leak into the body from the gut.

-The intestines themselves were made to be a barrier between your gut and the outside world, helping control exactly what substances enter into your bloodstream.
-However, with a leaky gut, you lose the ability to do so, causing a myriad of health concerns.
+The intestines themselves were made to be a selectively-permeable barrier between your gut and the outside world, helping control exactly what substances enter into your bloodstream.
+However, with a leaky gut, your gut barrier loses the ability to be selective.

 Although many doctors aren’t even clued in to what leaky gut is, let alone how to address it, what we do know is that there are some foods that are better than others when it comes to helping with gut permeability and encouraging your healthiest digestive tract.
 This includes foods which can help support your populations of beneficial gut bacteria, and create a healthy inflammatory response in the body.

 Read on for five of the best and five of the worst foods to include (or exclude) in your leaky gut diet plan.

 The sulfur-containing metabolites found in broccoli (and other cruciferous veggies like kale, cauliflower, and cabbage) not only have anti-inflammatory properties, but loads of vitamins, flavonoids, and carotenoids, which is great for an anti-inflammatory diet.
-You should always steam your broccoli before you eat it, as research has shown added health benefits in doing so.
+You should always steam your broccoli before you eat it, as research has shown it releases compounds that are beneficial for your digestion.

-Avocado is an anti-inflammatory, and it comes by it naturally.
+Avocados are an anti-inflammatory fruit, and it come by it naturally.
 It is one of the best non-animal fats for your digestive system and will have you well on your way to digestive health by keeping your body full of healthy and lean fat.

-Salmon also contains high doses of protein and B vitamins and may be useful in helping you manage obesity and keep you staying slim.
+Salmon also contains high doses of protein and B vitamins and may be useful in helping you maintain a healthy weight.

 Whether you choose walnut salads, walnut recipes or just snacking on a handful whenever you get the urge, these nuts are packed with phytonutrients that no other nuts have.

-Walnuts are also high in Omega-3 fatty acids, which, like salmon, can help with inflammation and cushion joints that are feeling sore from arthritis.
+Walnuts are also high in Omega-3 fatty acids, which, like salmon, can help with creating a healthy inflammatory response.

-Blueberries are rich in antioxidants and anti-inflammatory properties, which can help heal your leaky gut.
-They also contain an amazing antioxidant, quercetin, which can help protect the body from a host of diseases.
+Blueberries are rich in antioxidants and anti-inflammatory properties, which can help support a leak-free gut.
+They also contain an amazing antioxidant, quercetin, which can drive a balanced immune response.

-They are also rich in Vitamins A, C, and K and contain several grams of fiber.
-Fiber-rich foods are an important part of healing your leaky gut, and blueberries can play an excellent role.
+To boot, blueberries are rich in Vitamins A, C, and K and contain several grams of fiber.
+Fiber-rich foods are an important part of helping strengthen your probiotic bacteria to create a robust gut barrier.

-Foods to Avoid When You Have a Leaky Gut
+5 Foods to Avoid If You Have a Leaky Gut

-If you must use oil, stick to extra virgin olive oil, or grass-fed butter.
+For a healthier oil alternative, stick to extra virgin olive oil, coconut oil, or grass-fed butter.

 4. Processed Meats